0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 curl --location --request POST 'https://api-staging.polygonid.com/v1/orgs/account-management' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "email": "myPersonalEmail20@gmail.com",
+    "email": "mypersonalemail2@test.com",
     "password": "Some123456789123123Pwd!"
 }'
 ```

 > Remember to modify the `email` otherwise you'll get an error message as this email is already associated to an Organization Account

 The response contains the details of the newly created Organization Account.
 The `verified` key is equal to `false`.
-It means that the account still require to be activated.
-This action will be performed at [step 3](#3-activate-your-organization-account) of this tutorial.
+It means that the account still requires to be activated.
+This action will be performed in [step 3](#3-activate-your-organization-account)](#3-activate-your-organization-account) of this tutorial.

 ```
 {
-    "id":"6ef0a956-45a7-472a-9f94-918fa495b043",
+    "createdAt": "2022-11-28T10:34:01.825579Z",
-    "email":"myPersonalEmail20@gmail.com",
+    "email": "mypersonalemail2@test.com",
-    "type":"OWNER",
+    "id": "d926a8c4-6545-4e00-aa26-53b7055d10cd",
-    "verified":false,
+    "modifiedAt": "2022-11-28T10:34:01.825579Z",
-    "createdAt":"2022-11-07T07:54:12.506473Z",
+    "type": "OWNER",
-    "modifiedAt":"2022-11-07T07:54:12.506473Z"
+    "verified": false
 }
 ```

 ## 2. Sign-in to an Organization Account

 The credential used to create your Organization Account are then used to Sign-in into your Organization Account.
 This action is performed via the [Sign-in](../onboarding-orgs/apis.md#sign-in) Endpoint.
-The `email` and `password` used previosly to create the Organization Account need to be passed inside the Body Request.
+The `email` and `password` used previously to create the Organization Account need to be passed inside the Body Request.
 This action needs to be executed in order to perform every further action within Polygon ID APIs.

 ```
 curl --location --request POST 'https://api-staging.polygonid.com/v1/orgs/sign-in' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "email": "myPersonalEmail20@gmail.com",
+    "email": "mypersonalemail2@test.com",
     "password": "Some123456789123123Pwd!"
 }'
 ```